Approximate analytic solution of the potential flow around a rectangle: Method

+The potential function in the problem satisfies the Laplace equation, whose solution is very well known as an infinite series.
+The solution is a combination of radial and polar solutions, and in mathematical terms,

+where we set $U=1$ without loss of generality.
+We consider that i) the field far from the origin is to the $x$ direction, and ii) the potential satisfies two symmetry conditions one in $x$ and the other in $y$ direction.
+More precisely, the potential function is symmetric about the $x$-axis, $\phi(r,\theta)=\phi(r,-\theta)$, and antisymmetric about the $y$-axis, $\phi(r,\theta-\pi/2)=-\phi(r,-\theta+\pi/2)$.
+These conditions reduce the general solution in Eq. (\ref{eq:general_sol}) to

-The first term in Eq. (\ref{eq:conv_xsym_ysym_sol}) represents to the mean flow far from the pole.
-Each term in the summation, $\cos\left[(2n-1)\theta\right]/r^{(2n-1)}$, represents $(2n-1)$ pairs of flow dipoles with the strength of $A_{n}$; these coefficients are determined by the boundary condition given to a specific problem.
+The first term in Eq. (\ref{eq:general_sol_bc}) represents the mean flow far from the origin, and each term in the following summation, $r^{-(2n-1)}\cos\left[(2n-1)\theta\right]$, represents a multipole composed of $2n-1$ pairs of dipoles, which respectively have strength of $A_{n}$ arranged by the boundary condition.